AniCrafter: Customizing Realistic Human-Centric Animation via Avatar-Background Conditioning in Video Diffusion Models: Experiments

-We first compare our method with state-of-the-art character animation methods on self-reenactment with static backgrounds.
-For fair quantitative comparison, we select 60 test videos \textit{with static backgrounds} from the human dancing dataset to compute evaluation metrics.
-Since these comparison methods generally do not consider background movements and assume the video background matches the reference image, using videos with dynamic backgrounds would be unfair.
-Specifically, we compare our model with: (1) Champ~\cite{zhu2024champ} [ECCV'24], which employs 3D information including SMPL, normal maps, and depth as conditions; (2) StableAnimator~\cite{tu2024stableanimator} [CVPR'25], which animates character images using DWPose~\cite{yang2023effective} sequences; (3) Unianimate-DiT~\cite{wang2025unianimate} [arXiv'25], which adopts the DiT architecture for character animation.
-Although recently appears on arXiv, we include Unianimate-DiT in our comparison as it is the only open-source character animation method sharing our base model, Wan2.1-I2V-14B.
-We compute the following metrics between model outputs and original video clips: SSIM, PSNR, LPIPS~\cite{zhang2018unreasonable}, FID~\cite{heusel2017gans}, and FVD~\cite{unterthiner2018towards}.
-Quantitative results are presented in Tab.~\ref{tab:dancing}, where our model achieves superior performance across all metrics.
-Qualitative comparisons are provided in Fig.~\ref{fig:dancing}.
-Note that for Champ, StableAnimator, and Unianimate-DiT, we follow their standard practice by using reference images with backgrounds.
-Our model generates more accurate details and structures while producing fewer visual artifacts.
-Additional video results are available in the video demo.
+\textbf{Static backgrounds.} The proposed method is first compared with state-of-the-art character animation approaches on self-reenactment tasks.
+For a fair quantitative evaluation, 60 test videos \textit{with static backgrounds and no character-scene occlusions} are selected from the human dancing dataset for metric computation.
+Since most comparison methods do not model background motion and assume that the video background matches the reference image, including videos with dynamic backgrounds and occlusions would lead to an unfair comparison.
+Specifically, comparisons are conducted with the following methods: (1) Champ~\cite{zhu2024champ} [ECCV'24], which conditions generation on 3D information such as SMPL parameters, normal maps, and depth; (2) StableAnimator~\cite{tu2024stableanimator} [CVPR'25], which performs animation using DWPose~\cite{yang2023effective} sequences; and (3) Unianimate-DiT~\cite{wang2025unianimate} [arXiv'25].
+Unianimate-DiT is included as it is the SOTA open-source character animation model that shares the same base model, Wan2.1-I2V-14B.
+The following metrics are computed between the generated outputs and the original video clips: SSIM, PSNR, LPIPS~\cite{zhang2018unreasonable}, FID~\cite{heusel2017gans}, and FVD~\cite{unterthiner2018towards}.
+Quantitative results are reported in Table~\ref{tab:dancing}, where the proposed method achieves the best performance across all metrics.
+Qualitative comparisons are shown in Fig.~\ref{fig:dancing}.
+For Champ, StableAnimator, and Unianimate-DiT, the reference images are used with their original backgrounds, following their respective standard practices.
+The proposed method achieves better structural fidelity with fewer visual artifacts.